Sarika2003/Movie-Finder/README.md

  - Trending Movies: Track the most searched movies in the Appwrite database.

- -Appwrite Integration: Store and update search counts in the database.
+ - Appwrite Integration: Store and update search counts in the database.

  - Responsive UI: A modern and fast frontend built with Tailwind CSS.